NuttyLogic/BSBolt/docs/installation.md

 BSBolt and dependencies need to be compiled during the installation process.
 Pre-compiled binaries are available for macOS >= 10.15 and linux distributions released after 2010 according to the [manylinux2010](https://www.python.org/dev/peps/pep-0571/) python enhancement proposal.
 If a precompiled binary is unavailable for the target OS binaries will be built from source.
-Compilation on macOS requires xcode-command line utilities and autoconf be installed as described below.
+Compilation on macOS requires xcode-command line utilities, autoconf, and automake be installed as described below.

 ### **PyPi Installation**